 Hiring a PR Assistant can be a great way to expand your PR agency and your PR services.
-While your new hire is taking care of the administrative portion of your business, you can focus on your PR clients and growing your PR agency as a successful women in public relations.
+While your new hire is taking care of the administrative portion of your business, you can focus on your PR clients and growing your PR agency as a successful woman in public relations.

 When you interview potential candidates, listen for their level of professionalism and how they speak about past clients or employers.
 There’s quite a difference between an assistant who is watching the clock, waiting to go home, and one who stays until the work is complete.
 You need to hire a PR professional who will always complete a project within the deadline rather than one who gives you excuses.
 Advertise your PR Assistant opportunity, look through resumes with care, and interview those who meet your initial criteria.